barbienjee/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all lines of the file starting with a letter
+command that finds all empty files and directories in the current directory and all sub-directories